Overview

 Target Audience

-SOAL is designed for Blind and Low Vision (BLV) individuals, enhancing their independence and safety.
-It offers advanced navigation and object detection through AI-powered cameras, GPS, and auditory feedback, tailored to meet the unique needs of those with visual impairments.
-Future updates aim to include the deaf-blind community for broader accessibility.
+SOAL is designed for Blind and Low Vision (BLV) individuals, enhancing their independence and safety through advanced navigation and object detection.
+The solution addresses unique needs of those with visual impairments while considering future expansion to include the deaf-blind community.

 Form Factor